oxfordfun/FunVCF/README.md

 # FunVCF
 Fun Tools for VCF

+I have a blog written explain the thinking behind this.
+See [How to make a python script scale on Cloud?](https://yangfan2010.wordpress.com/2019/08/27/how-to-make-a-python-script-scale-on-cloud/)

 ## VCF Cutter
 VCF cutter reads a VCF and writes a new VCF which only contains SNV.